j4y/developerportal/pages/platforms/ios.md

 SDK Developer Guide Release 2.1

+## What's New:

-## What's New in SDK V2.1
+### in SDK V2.1

-If you're coming from SDK V1 or V2, there are a number of changes that you should know about:
+* The SDK supports detection of multiple faces.
+* Identification of gender is now available.
+* Detection of glasses is now available.
+* Scores for popular Emoji expressions are now available.

+### in SDK V2.0

 * iOS 8 is now the minimum version of iOS supported.
 * The static library <code>libAffdex.a</code> has been replaced with an iOS Framework called <code>Affdex.framework</code>.
 * A new class called <code>AFDXFace</code> has been added which contains classifier scores and information about the face.
 * Some of the delegate methods in the <code>AFDXDelegate</code> protocol have changed.
-* The SDK supports detection of multiple faces.
-* Scores for popular Emoji expressions are now available.

 These changes will require some adaptations to your existing Xcode projects.
 Please read this guide thoroughly in order to understand the changes.

 ## What’s in the SDK